The Mickey Mouse Club: Syndication

-The series debuted on January 17, 1977, on 38 local television stations in the United States, and by June of that same year, when the series was discontinued, about 70 stations in total had picked up the series.
+The series premiered on January 17, 1977, on 38 local television stations in the United States, and by June of that same year, when the series was officially ended, about 70 stations in total had picked up the series.
 Additional stations picked up the canceled program, which continued to run until January 12, 1979; 130 new episodes, with much of the original material repackaged and a bit of new footage added, and a shortened version of the theme song, was produced to start airing September 5, 1977.
 Since the 1970s, the series has aired only briefly and sporadically in reruns, and only on Disney Channel's Vault Disney nighttime block (1997–2002).
-Unlike its 1950s predecessor and the 1989/1990s series that followed, which had DVD releases of select episodes in July 2005, this version has not had a DVD release and has been largely forgotten by many, including many kids of the 1970s who made it their club.
+Unlike its 1950s predecessor and the 1989–96 series that followed, which had DVD releases of select episodes in July 2005, this version has not had a DVD release and has been largely forgotten by many, including many children of the 1970s who made it their club.
 On November 20, 1977, "The Mouseketeers at Walt Disney World" was shown on The Wonderful World of Disney.
 WGN-TV in Chicago, Illinois, also aired this version on a delayed basis in 1977 and 1978 during the Cubs baseball season due to game coverages.
 Action for Children's Television successfully got the show canceled because of their objections to the types of commercials that aired during the program.
-It also aired on BBC One in the United Kingdom from 1978 to 1980, and on TVB Pearl in Hong Kong from 1978.
+Outside of its home country, it also aired on BBC One in the United Kingdom from 1978 to 1980, and on TVB Pearl in Hong Kong from 1978.

 Cast

-The cast of 12 (five boys and seven girls) had a more diverse multiethnic background than the 1950s version.
-Several 1977–1978 cast members went on to become TV stars and other notable icons.
+The cast of 12 (five boys and seven girls) has more diverse background than the original, 1950s version.
+Several 1977–78 cast members went on to become TV stars and other notable icons.

-The show's most notable alumna was Lisa Whelchel (born in 1963, in Littlefield, Texas), who later starred in the NBC television sitcom The Facts of Life, which ran from 1979 to 1988, before becoming a well-known Christian author, and overall runner-up, and winner of the $100,000 viewers' choice award, on the fall 2012 season of the CBS television reality series Survivor.
+The show's most notable alumna was Lisa Whelchel (born in 1963, in Littlefield, Texas), who later starred in the NBC television sitcom The Facts of Life, which ran from 1979 to 1988 for 10 years, before becoming a well-known Christian author, and overall runner-up, and winner of the $100,000 viewers' choice award, on the latest 2012 season of the CBS television reality series Survivor.
 Mouseketeer Julie Piekarski (born in 1963 in St. Louis, Missouri) also appeared with Lisa Whelchel on the first season of The Facts of Life.
 Kelly Parsons (born in 1964, in Coral Gables, Florida) went on to become a beauty queen and runner-up to Miss USA.

 Other Mouseketeers (from seasons 1–2) from the 1977 show: